fryderyklist/vanilla_stay_logged_in/README.md

 * Execute the script on the screen vanilla is running on
 	* python sli.py
+	* OR "open with python", so you just need to double click in future

 ## Failure Handling

 * Script is running without doing anything, but no error messages are shown?
 	 * I guess you have to enable access for assistive devices in the security section of your system preferences - at least for mac

-* Feel free to fix or edit anything else
+* Feel free to fix or edit anything